 The Programme Committee (PC) fine-tunes the programme for SEEDIG 6, in close cooperation with the Executive Committee.
 In doing so, the PC further shapes the sessions, in terms of title, focus, format, key participants, moderators etc.; and ensures that the overall programme is cohesive, consistent, focused and relevant.
 Milestones in this process:

 Late April – end May 2020 | A new round of public consultations inviting the SEEDIG community and SEEDIG partners to submit suggestions for key participants and session formats.

 30 April 2020 | The Programme Committee and the Executive Committee hosted an online meeting to discuss the next steps in the SEEDIG 6 planning process.
 A summary of the discussions is available.

 June 2020 | When a decision was made to move SEEDIG 6 to an online format, the SEEDIG community and SEEDIG partners were again invited to contribute ideas and suggestions on the meeting structure and format.

 In preparation for the annual meeting, an online regional survey may be conducted on one or several digital policy issues of relevance for SEE+.
 The results would feed into the SEEDIG 6 discussions.

 SEEDIG 6 meeting

-In situ and online participants will discuss Internet governance and digital policy issues from a SEE+ perspective, and will develop the SEEDIG Messages.
+Online participants will discuss Internet governance and digital policy issues from a SEE+ perspective, and will develop the SEEDIG Messages.